A History of the Place and the People Who Made It

 Organization of American Historians: Ellis W. Hawley Prize

-Center for Historic Preservation: Historic Preservation Book Prize
+Center for Historic Preservation - University of Mary Washington: Historic Preservation Book Prize

 Society for American City & Regional Planning History: Lewis Mumford Prize